gazebosim/gz-physics/tutorials/03_physics_plugins.md

 Conceptually, the physics plugin can be viewed from two sides of its interface: user vs. implementation.

-Each physics engine provides access to different features implemented by the Ignition Physics engine.
+Each physics engine provides access to different features implemented by the Gazebo Physics engine.
-The interface is made possible through the \ref gz::plugin "Ignition Plugin" library, which instantiates \ref gz::physics::Feature "Features" in \ref gz::physics::FeatureList "FeatureLists" and supplies pointers to the selected engine.
+The interface is made possible through the \ref gz::plugin "Gazebo Plugin" library, which instantiates \ref gz::physics::Feature "Features" in \ref gz::physics::FeatureList "FeatureLists" and supplies pointers to the selected engine.
-This "user side interface" makes the Ignition Physics library "callable" from other Ignition libraries.
+This "user side interface" makes the Gazebo Physics library "callable" from other Ignition libraries.

 The implementation side interface handles specific implementations of each `Feature`.
 Depending on what external physics engine we are using (DART, TPE etc.), the interface might be different.
-This interface is more internal facing, i.e. used mostly inside the Ignition Physics library.
+This interface is more internal facing, i.e. used mostly inside the Gazebo Physics library.

 The implementation of the physics plugin revolves around four key elements.